fbpx

 Wondering what makes energy renewable or not?

 Renewable energy is energy that comes from a source that isn’t finite.
-For example, sun, wind, rain/water, heat, and waves are all sources of renewable energy – with a little help from some cool technologies.
+For example, the sun, wind, rain/water, heat, and waves are all renewable energy sources – with a little help from some cool technologies.
+In the U.S., the most common renewable energies for use at home are solar panels, wind, and water.

 What is Solar Energy?